gearjosh/planet-death-counter/README.md

-# Interplanetary Death Counter
+# Interplanetary Life Counter

-#### A program that tells you when you will die on multiple planets, October 5, 2018
+#### A program that tells you how long you will live on multiple planets, October 5, 2018

 #### By Josh Gearheart